Ecosystem

 MCP Server capabilities

-The MCP server exposes seven tools.
-The first three are public; the rest require authentication.
+The MCP server exposes eight tools.
+The last three are public; the rest require authentication.

 Tool Auth Description